-Today I’m answering a question from a past customer of mine wondering if licorice root is safe while breastfeeding.
+Today I’m answering a question from a past customer of mine wondering about licorice root safety during breastfeeding.

 I mean, licorice root is a great herb.
 Not only does it have some pretty amazing therapeutic properties, but it tastes great and it’s known as a “children’s herb”.
 So why, if it’s labeled a “children’s herb” by herbalists, do so many sites and herbalists tell nursing mothers to avoid it?